 Mifeprex (RU486) Side Effects Center

-Mifeprex, a synthetic steroid, is indicated for the medical termination of intrauterine pregnancy through 49 days of pregnancy.
-Mifeprex (mifepristone) Tablets are available in generic form.
-Side effects of Mifeprex may include but are not limited to: closing of the throat, swelling of the lips, and tongue, or face.
+Mifeprex (mifepristone) is a synthetic steroid indicated for the medical termination of intrauterine pregnancy through 49 days of pregnancy.
+Mifeprex Tablets are available in generic form.
+Side effects of Mifeprex include pelvic pain or cramps, nausea, diarrhea, stomach pain, dizziness, tired feeling, or back pain.
+Other side effects of Mifeprex include allergic reactions such as closing of the throat, swelling of the lips, and tongue, or face.
 Seek emergency medical attention if any of these allergic reactions occur.

 Mifeprex is available in 200mg strength tablets.
 Treatment with Mifeprex and misoprostol for the termination of pregnancy requires three office visits.
 Patients must understand the necessity of completing the treatment schedule including a follow-up visit approximately 14 days after taking Mifeprex.
 Another pregnancy can occur following termination of pregnancy and before resumption of normal menses.
 Breast feeding women should consult with their health care provider to decide if they should discard their breast milk for a few days following administration of the medications.